maciej-ka/array-tap/README.md

-# Get value of an array between calls
+# Get value of an array between the calls
 ```javascript
 import { initTap } from 'array-tap';
 initTap();